-Our geologic cross section and data from Boring B-1 of Haro, Kasunich and Associates 1991 geotechnical report indicates about 12 feet of beach sand underlies that part of the parcel fronting Beach Drive.
+Our geologic cross section and data from borings advanced at the base of the coastal bluff indicate about 16 feet of beach sand underlies that part of the parcel fronting Beach Drive.
 Dupré (1975) indicates there is a high potential for liquefaction in beach sand in Santa Cruz County.
+No liquefaction or associated effects were noted by Youd and House (1978) resulting from the 1906 San Francisco Earthquake or by Dupré and Tinsley (1998) resulting from the 1989 Loma Prieta Earthquake.

-Based on prior investigations in the site vicinity, Haro, Kasunich and Associates indicate the liquefaction potential at the subject property is low.
+Based on prior investigations in the site vicinity, Haro, Kasunich and Associates indicate the liquefaction potential at the subject property is low, and that the proposed residence will be founded on piers extending below the liquefiable zone and unaffected by liquefaction and/or lateral spreading.
 We did not observe any springs or streams near the parcel, suggesting tidal fluctuations control the water table gradient.
 Past experience indicates it is unlikely that the water table gradient will rise high enough to saturate potentially liquefiable near-surface earth materials at the subject property under maximum expected tidal fluctuations.
+It is our opinion that the liquefaction potential at the subject site is low to moderate.